-(a) The warrants will expire 60 days after the later of (i) the date on which the Company first publicly discloses, whether by press release or Form 8-K filing, the top-line results of its PALISADE-3 Phase 3 clinical trial of fasedienol for the acute treatment of anxiety in adults with social anxiety disorder (SAD) and (ii) the date on which the Company first publicly discloses, whether by press release or Form 8-K filing, the top-line results of its PALISADE-4 Phase 3 clinical trial of fasedienol for the acute treatment of anxiety in adults with SAD.
+(a) The warrants will expire 60 days after the later of (i) the date on which the Company first publicly discloses, whether by press release or Current Report on Form 8-K, the top-line results of its PALISADE-3 Phase 3 clinical trial and (ii) the date on which the Company first publicly discloses, whether by press release or Current Report on Form 8-K, the top-line results of its PALISADE-4 Phase 3 clinical trial.

-The weighted average exercise price of all outstanding warrants at June 30, 2024 is \$6.24 per share.
+The weighted average exercise price of all outstanding warrants at September 30, 2024 is \$6.24 per share.
 No outstanding warrant is subject to any down-round anti-dilution protection feature.
-All outstanding warrants are exercisable by the holders only by payment in cash of the stated exercise price per share.
+All outstanding warrants are exercisable by the holders only by payment in cash of the stated exercise price per share, with the exception of Pre-Funded Warrants and the T2 Warrants issued in connection with the October 2023 Public Offering, which may be exercised through a cashless exercise, via exchange of a portion of warrants to cover the exercise price.